apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 the scope, and using the command ```invoke```.

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r eff stop invoke
+$ br app Tomcat ent tomcatServer eff stop invoke
 {% endhighlight %}

 Note that the three "lifecycle" related effectors, ```start```, ```stop```, and ```restart```, are common to all software process